Fast jump to:

 - The CloudFoundry

 manifest.ymlthat defines app name, dependencies and other characteristics to deploy the app contents under

 - Each directory contains a Dockerfile and other files to create Docker containers.
-I left some useful examples in the repo, but we’ll only use the
+In this tutorial we’ll use only the

 - When this code repository is imported into Bluemix via the “Deploy to Bluemix” button, metadata in here will be used to set up your development environment under DevOps Services.

 Watch the deployment

 The easiest way to deploy the app is through DevOps Services:

 - Provide a unique name to your copy of the app, also select the target Bluemix space

 - Go to DevOps Services ➡ find your project clone ➡ select Build & Deploy tab and watch

 Under the hood: understand the app deployment in 2 strategies